aws/eks-anywhere/docs/content/en/docs/concepts/clusterworkflow.md

 The current state of networking on the vSphere node level include the following:

 * **DHCP**: EKS Anywhere requires that a DHCP server be available to the control plane and worker nodes in vSphere for them to obtain their IP addresses.
-There is currently no support for static IP addresses or multinetwork clusters.
+There is currently no support for static IP addresses or multi-network clusters.
 All control plane and nodes are on the same network.
 * **CAPI endpoint**: A static IP address should have been assigned to the control plane configuration endpoint, to provide access to the Cluster API.
 It should have been set up to not conflict with any other node IP addresses in the cluster.